lordcalwong/MyKicadLib/README.md

 # MyKicadLib
-Some KiCad symbols and footprints
+Some of my KiCad symbols and footprints